 They broadcast the meetings LIVE and also stored the recording for 6 months to refer back at a later date, Merton.TV believes the recordings are valuable and will be kept indefinitely and will not be purged after six months.

 Merton.TV has chosen Google’s YouTube to host the videos for reliability, capacity and to allow for greatest accessibility across all devices.
-Some meetings are also broadcast/recorded using Twitter’s Periscope system, this allows LIVE video to be shared quickly, but is limited in quality of both video and sound, video is recorded at 540p (800 Kbps).
+Some meetings are also broadcast/recorded using Twitter’s Periscope system, this allows LIVE video to be shared quickly, but is limited in the quality of both video and sound, the video is recorded at 540p (800 Kbps).
 The audio is compressed, and when it starts poor due to the Merton Council setup designed solely for the members of the meeting rather than incorporating the audience means it can be difficult to follow.
 ALL Merton.TV recordings have the audio enhanced to increase the sound.

 Update Wednesday 21st November 2018